 Enforcement agency: Information Regulator South Africa

-Violation: Fine of up to ZAR10 million or ten years imprisonment or both.
+Violation: ZAR10 million fine or 10 years imprisonment or both.

 Official text: Protection of Personal Information Act

-According to a recent survey by TPN Credit Bureau on how ready companies are for POPI, only 8% of the businesses scored above 80% for their POPIA readiness.
+According to a recent survey by TPN Credit Bureau on how ready companies are for the Act, only 8% of the businesses scored above 80% for their POPIA readiness.
 It’s time for businesses in South Africa to brace themselves for POPIA and take appropriate measures to get compliant.

 What is POPIA law?

 The Protection of Personal Information Act (POPIA) aims to protect the citizens of South Africa similar to the data privacy standards established by the GDPR in the EU.

 POPI Act summary

 - Sets out the rules and regulations for processing information about individuals and juristic persons